kssh18/Git-practise/README.md

    - Stage the files using `git add .` here '.' indicates all files, but if you want a single file to be commited you can use `git add filename`.

+5. Pushing the changes to the remote repo

+    - Once commited, push changes to remote repo using git push